xMcacutt/Ty-Memory-Documentation/KoalaKid.md

 Koala Kids are always created in the same order
 KATIE -> MIM -> ELIZABETH -> SNUGS -> GUMMY -> DUBBO -> KIKI -> BOONIE

 This means for levels with multiple of the same Koala, the two duplicates will be next to each other in memory.

+For Mul-Ty-Player, the first koala of each type is always the one placed at the bottom of the LV2